 Mr. Chairman and Members of the Subcommittee:

-Finally, Mr. Chairman, I would like to thank you and Members of this Subcommittee for giving me the opportunity today to present exciting scientific advances from the NIDCD.
-I am pleased to answer any questions that you have.
+Finally, Mr. Chairman, I would like to thank you and Members of this Subcommittee for giving me the opportunity today to present this sample of the exciting scientific advances made with the support of the NIDCD.
+I am pleased to answer your questions.

 U.S. Department of Health and Human Services